 To do so, the onus is on the candidate or employee to complete the Vacation and Long Service Verification Form.

 During salary and benefits negotiations prior to a job offer for an out-of-scope position, if a preferred candidate makes known that they receive more paid time off (in the form of vacation leave and/or other scheduled days offs) than the government will provide on commencement, the hiring manager may be able to enter into a discussion regarding "what it will take to attract the candidate".

-If the ministry is supportive of that request, an Approval for Additional Vacation Leave form should be completed by the hiring manager, outlining the rationale.
+If the ministry is supportive of that request, a request should be completed by the hiring manager through Taleo, outlining the rationale.
 Approval is required from the Chair of the Public Service Commission.
+For more information,

 If the successful candidate (external to Executive Government) wishes to negotiate payment of relocation expenses, the hiring manager must refer to the ministry's Corporate or Financial Services Branch/Division for assistance with the application of the Relocation Expenses Policy.